Mann-Upadhyay-12/MannCalc/README.md

 # MannCalc
+This calculator program was made by Mann Upadhyay

 # Mathematical Expression Parser and Evaluator

 A robust C program that parses, evaluates, and visualizes mathematical expressions using Abstract Syntax Trees (ASTs).